tvrbo-pro/TvrboReact/readme.md

 ## Features

-TvrboReact is a clean, concise and easy-to-understand JS starter project.
+TvrboReact is a clean, concise and powerful ReactJS starter project.
 It features the state of the art technologies from the React ecosystem, providing support for:

 * **React**
 * **Redux** + **Redux Thunk**